-Many patients prefer more natural looking white fillings, either as a new filling for a tooth or to replace unsightly, old, amalgam fillings.
+Many patients want more natural-looking white fillings, either as a cosmetic filling for a tooth or to replace old, dark amalgam fillings.

 This is understandable.
 White fillings can give your teeth a much more natural look.

-Happily for patients who wish to change their existing fillings, new composite filling material can also be a long-lasting solution.
+Happily for patients who want to change their old silver fillings, new composite filling material can also be a long-lasting solution.

-However you should discuss this with one of our dentists as part of the treatment planning process when they will be happy to discuss the longevity of different types of fillings.
+However you should discuss this with one of our dentists.
+They will be happy to discuss the advantages of different types of fillings.

-On a sliding scale of dental treatments, inlays and onlays come somewhere between a regular filling and a dental crown.
-For example they can be used to treat teeth which have experienced a degree of fracture but something more serious is likely to call for a dental crown.
+Dental inlays and onlays come somewhere between a regular filling and a dental crown.
+For example they can be used to treat teeth which have experienced a small fracture but something more serious is likely to call for a dental crown.

-Inlays and onlays are bonded on or around the cusps the bumps on the top of your teeth which aid in chewing your food.
-The difference between them relates the amount of damage to the teeth and the area being treated.
+Inlays and onlays are bonded on or around the cusps, the bumps on the top of your teeth which aid in chewing your food.
+The difference between them relates to the amount of damage to the teeth and the area being treated.

 Dental inlays lie within the cusps.
 The procedure is usually to take a dental impression of the tooth then the inlay is custom made and shaded by the dental laboratory after which we bond the permanent dental inlay onto your tooth.
 Porcelain inlays are stronger and look better than composite inlays.

 Dental onlays are larger than inlays - sometimes they are referred to as partial crowns - and might replace one or more cusps.
-Again this involves two visits with the dental laboratory busy in between.
+Again this involves two visits to the dental laboratory.

 If you think you would like to replace your old metal fillings with more cosmetic white fillings or you think you may need dental inlays contact us via this website or phone the Glasgow practice during opening hours.